The key to digital learning

 How it works

 These laptops are then loaded up with a selection of Arabic and English (and some French) educational programmes, games, and lessons from a variety of international providers.
-These include: National Geographic, Oxford University Press, Edraak (an initiative of the Queen Rania Foundation), Ahlan Simsim, Sunshine Books, and IBM.
+These include: National Geographic, Oxford University Press, Edraak (an initiative of the Queen Rania Foundation), Ahlan Simsim, and Sunshine Books.

 Having offline options is important, she adds, saying how this really came through during the pandemic, when so many low-income children were unable to do proper remote learning.